 Real Estate Tax

 The Middletown Township Board of Supervisors determines the annual millage rate for the Real Estate Tax at the time that the budget is adopted each year.
 The Bucks County Board of Assessment determines the assessment of each property.
 The Real Estate Tax is calculated by multiplying the appropriate millage by the assessed value as determined by the Bucks County Board of Assessment.
+Up-to-date tax rates can be found on the Middletown Township Tax Collector's website.

 The total Real Estate Tax rate for the 2021 calendar year is 17.570 mills of assessed valuation.
 The tax is broken down as follows: